mcguirepr89/BirdNET-system/README.md

 - Note: The installation should be run as a regular user, but will require super user privileges, i.e., will ask you for your super user password.

 ## How to reconfigure your setup
-At any time, you can reconfigure the settings you opted for during installation by running the '*reconfigure_birdnet.sh*' script with super user privileges.
+At any time, you can reconfigure the settings you opted for during installation by running the '*uninstall.sh*' script, then running the '*reconfigure_birdnet.sh*' script with super user privileges.
-Just issue `sudo reconfigure_birdnet.sh` and that ought to do the trick.
+Just issue `/usr/local/bin/uninstall.sh && sudo ~/BirdNET-system/scripts/reconfigure_birdnet.sh` and that ought to do the trick.

 ## How to uninstall BirdNET-system
 To remove BirdNET and BirdNET-system, run the included '*uninstall.sh*' script as the ${BIRDNET_USER}.